From the vast Pacific Ocean to the lively coast of West Africa, we take a look at the least visited countries in the world.

 Least visited countries in the world

-Tuvalu is likely the least visited country in the world with only one thousand registered visitors in 2014.
+Tuvalu is likely the least visited country in the world with only two thousand registered visitors in 2017.
 The tiny nation is spread across nine islands with a total area of just 26 square kilometres (10 square miles).
 The secluded islands lie north of Fiji halfway between Hawaii and Australia, which should go some way in explaining why so few tourists make it there.

-How to reach Tuvalu: Fiji Airways runs a route from Suva in Fiji.
-Book tickets via skyscanner.net.
+How to reach Tuvalu: Fiji Airways runs a route from Suva and Nadi in Fiji to Funafuti in Tuvalu.
+Book well in advance to secure a seat.
 Note that there are no domestic flights between the nine islands.

 2. Marshall Islands

-Situated in the Pacific Ocean about halfway between Hawaii and Australia, residents rely heavily on fishing but are not allowed to fish for shark.
-In 2011, the government reserved an area of nearly 2,000,000 sq km (772,000 sq mi) as a shark sanctuary, establishing the largest one in the world.
+Situated about halfway between Hawaii and Australia, residents rely heavily on fishing but are not allowed to fish for shark.
+In 2011, the government reserved an area of nearly 2,000,000 sq km (772,000 sq mi) as a shark sanctuary, establishing the largest in the world.

-Kiribati is this list’s third Pacific island nation.
-It comprises 33 atolls and reef islands, and one raised coral island.
-The country has a total land area of 800 sq km (310 sq mi) but, incredibly, is spread over 3.5 million sq km (1,350,000 sq mi) of ocean.
+Kiribati is the third Pacific island nation on this list.
+Comprising 33 islands, the country has a total land area of 800 sq km (310 sq mi) but, incredibly, is spread over 3.5 million sq km (1,350,000 sq mi) of ocean.

 In fact, Kiribati is the only country in the world to fall into all four hemispheres, straddling the equator and extending into the eastern and western hemispheres.
 It was also the first country to see the dawn of the third millennium on 1st January 2000.